Emily5923/Py_RPS_Game/README.md

 # Py_RPS_Game
-A very simple RPS game i made to learn programming, inspired by "automating the boring stuff"
+A very simple RPS game i made to learn programming, inspired by "automating the boring stuff using python"